 The "Additional Contribution" relates to the proceeds of the sale of Waterside Training Limited, which the Company paid into the Scheme.
-A further £50,000 was received in January 2020.

 Members are permitted to make Additional Voluntary Contributions into money purchase type arrangements under which contributions received are invested on behalf of the individuals concerned to provide additional benefits within the overall limits laid down by the Scheme's Rules (see also note 14).
 Members are also entitled to purchase additional defined benefits under the provisions of the Scheme.